hchen549/cs638/README.md

 ## 6. Predicting Bike Utilization in the Near Future

 Having developed models to visualize bike utilization, we can use them to predict bike utilization in the near future.
+Due to the lack of weather forecasts for Madison in 2021, we assumed that the weather in 2021 will be similar to that in 2017.
+Both the multiple regression model and the polynomial ridge model were used to predict bike utilization in 3 different COVID-19 scenarios: steady decline, stagnation, and steady increase, shown in Figures [], [], and [], respectively.

 ### Tree based Model